-You may also submit one report with up to six images (captured on a mobile device) into the special interactive award: WILD-I. We will also accept video content for this special award but this is optional.
+You may also enter one report with between six and 10 images (captured on a mobile device) into the Special Award: WILD-I.

 How do I know if my submissions have been received?

-Once your files have been uploaded and saved, they are automatically included in the competition.
-You can see the images you have entered by clicking on the ‘View your entries’ tab on your dashboard.
+Once your files have been uploaded and saved, they’re automatically included in the competition.
+You can see the images you’ve entered by clicking on the ‘View your entries’ tab from your dashboard.

 Can I change my selection of entries once they have been uploaded?